Landfill mound proposed in Burnsville

 The location of the project is shown in yellow in the aerial photo, below.
 The photo was included in the plan submitted by the developer to the City of Burnsville.
 Click on the image to view it in greater detail.
 Use your browser's "back" button to return to this page.

-Text description of aerial image
+Text description of the above aerial image

 This image is a map made using an aerial photo of the northwest corner of Burnsville.
 The map includes the Minnesota River along the north edge, Highway I-35W along the east, and Highway 13 along the south.